What to Wear in Charleston, SC

 Charleston is beautiful!
 There’s so much to see here that’s photo-worthy.
 From the beautiful architecture to the stunning water views and rooftop bars — you’ll be hard-pressed to find a spot that isn’t gorgeous.
 While a camera isn’t required, you’ll be disappointed if you forget one.

-In December, Charlestonians head to the beaches for holiday lights and Christmas tree lightings and festivals.
+In December, Charlestonians head to the beaches for holiday lights and festivals.
 If you’re heading to one during the day, don’t forget your sunscreen.
 The sun is a little intense here — even in the winter.

 Spring is quite possibly one of the most popular seasons in Charleston.
 The weather is practically perfect.
 The temperature is mild, the sun is out most days and the humidity is scarce.
 In the spring, you can easily wear dresses, light pants or shorts.
 There’s very little rain, so you won’t need to fill your suitcase with rain gear, either.
 Instead, save the extra room for your souvenirs.